Sustainable Connections Staff

 Rose Lathrop, Green Building & Smart Growth Manager

 Rose Lathrop joined the Sustainable Connection staff in 2012 as a local leader in the green building movement.
 Rose has a versed background in sustainability practices from both the public and private sector and is transforming local building practices.
 She obtained her Bachelor of Arts in Planning and Environmental Policy from Huxley College for the Environment, Western Washington University.
 She is also a LEED (Leadership in Energy & Environmental Design) Accredited Professional and a CSBA (Certified Sustainable Building Advisor).
-Rose has a deep-seeded passion for sustainable living, and she practices this in her daily life.
+Rose has a deep-seated passion for sustainable living, and she practices this in her daily life.
 She is a curious blend of urban farmer, green building pioneer, and cheerful community-maker.

 April Claxton, Office Manager